divergentdave/jsDataView/README.md

-<a href="http://blog.vjeux.com/2011/javascript/jdataview-read-binary-file.html">jDataView</a> - A unique way to read a binary file in the browser.
+<a href="http://blog.vjeux.com/2011/javascript/jdataview-read-binary-file.html">jDataView</a> - A unique way to read a binary file in Javascript.
 ================================

 jDataView provides a standard way to read binary files in all the browsers.
 It follows the [DataView Specification](http://www.khronos.org/registry/webgl/doc/spec/TypedArray-spec.html#6) and even extends it for a more practical use.